grafana/k6-docs/src/data/markdown/translated-guides/en/07 Misc/05 k6 Extensions.md

 For example, if a system you need support for can be tested with a generic protocol like MQTT, prefer using [xk6-mqtt](https://github.com/pmalhaire/xk6-mqtt) instead of creating an extension that uses some custom protocol.
+Also, prefer to write a pure JavaScript library that can be used in k6 if you can avoid writing an extension in Go, since a JS library will be better supported and likely easier to write and reuse than an extension.

 Next, you should decide the type of extension you need.
 A JavaScript extension is a good fit if you want to extend the JS functionality of your script, or add support